ticketmaster/iOS-TicketmasterSDK/README.md

 ![AddPackages3](Screenshots/AddPackages3.jpg)

-When importing Package Products, you should only add the minimum number of Ticketmaster Libraries required for each feature (see document below for requirements).
+When importing Package Products, you should only add the minimum number of Ticketmaster Libraries required for each feature (see **Packages** section below for requirements).

 4. Visually verify that selected Packages were added to your Xcode project